Webcomic / Zebra Girl

 - Mind Rape: Jack is the subject of one when he is hit by the bullet goblin.
 The insect is feeding on his fluids and magic, and we have a chilling representation of it attacking Jack's inner psyche.

 - Mind Screw: The very nature of the Subfusc is one.

-- Monster Mash: The initial group is composed of one normal human (Crystal), a sorcerer (Jack), a demon (Sandra), an anthropomorphic rabbit (Sam), a werewolf (Wally), and a talking book (Tomie) who got an human form at some point.
-Later in the comic, Sandra's hometown attracts a lot of monsters, with now vampires, ghouls and other kind of creatures roaming in the streets.
+- Monster Mash: The initial group is composed of one normal human (Crystal), a sorcerer (Jack), a demon (Sandra), an anthropomorphic rabbit (Sam), a werewolf (Wally), and a talking book (Tomie) who got a human form at some point.
+Later in the comic, Sandra's hometown attracts a lot of monsters, with now vampires, ghouls and other kinds of creatures roaming in the streets.

 - Mood Whiplash: And now: HUMOR!

 - The Mutiny: Or, as they call it, the revolution.
 Vampires of Sandra's hometown were just binding their time.
 Once Sandra discovers that there is a conspiracy against her, Bloo decides it is time for Sandra to take a nap, and drugs her.
 She then reveals their intention to lock her up and use her as a "karma farm", ie. "harvesting" her blood regularly for their own purposes.

 - Never Say "Die": Wally talks about "destroying" Sandra instead of "killing" her.
 But the sense of what he means is unambiguous, since he mentioned that they were going to "finish the job".